ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 * Legacy dob equivalent to Mdoernise dateOfBirth - format the same (YYYY-MM-DD)
 * Legacy addressLineN becomes lineN in Modernise (within address block)
 * "applicationHasRestrictions": true, and "applicationHasGuidance": false, in Modernise are covered by hasRestrictionsAndConditions
+* systemStatus  - boolean whether person is active or not - is replaced in Modernise by status field on attorneys

 Other differences
 ----------------
 * Legacy allowes multiple addresses.
 But multiples not used in practice, so can just use 1st one for Legacy, use the only one for Modernise
-* Legacy has firstName and middleName,  vs Modernise has these merged into 1 as firstNames  -  ??
-TODO support BOTH formats, as legacy requires name to be split
+* Legacy has firstName and middleName,  vs Modernise has these merged into 1 as firstNames.
+We will need to support both formats, as legacy requires name to be split but for Modernise is not straightfoward or desirable to attempt to split the multi-name string they send us

 Trust Corporations
 ----------------------